Ignacio Asúnsolo: Studies in Europe and return to Mexico

 From 1949 he served as Director of the ENAP (now Faculty of Arts and Design).
 Five years later, he is reunited with many Mexican sculptors including Francisco Marín, Luis Albarrán y Pliego, Federico Canessi, and Ernesto Tamariz; the intention being to form a society protecting the interests of Mexican sculptors without interfering with the authentic foreign values that were introduced into Mexican culture by the works of Francisco Zúñiga and Rodrigo Arenas Betancourt.
 The Civil Association of Mexican Sculptors is created in February and Asúnsolo is appointed general secretary.

 Death

-Ignacio Asúnsolo died at 10:30 a.m. on December 22, 1965, suffering from a cardiac arrest.
-His funeral was attended by important characters such as David Alfaro Siqueiros, Rufino Tamayo, Miguel Alemán, Justino Fernández, and Guadalupe Rivera Marín, among others.